detour0/nixos-config/README.md

 Overlays:

-- very unelegant solution just importing with \_module.args directly in the host config file
+- very unelegant solution, importing module.args/pkgsUnstable
+  and the overlays from one file directly in the host config file

+Gnome:

+- keybindings conflict when switchen workspace
+  -> <super + v>

 KDE Plasma:

 - workspace shortcuts need to be set manually
 - splash screen is not disabled